Algorithms for the ferromagnetic Potts model on expanders: Low-Temperature Algorithms

-One final ingredient in verifying the Koteck{\'y}--Preiss condition is a bound on the number of connected subsets of vertices in $G$ with a given edge-boundary size.
-At first glance, this looks similar to a lemma used in~\cite{JP20,JPP22} that gives a bound on the number of connected subsets of vertices with a given \emph{vertex-boundary} size, which followed from mild adaptations of existing container methods~\cite{Sap87,Sap01}.
+The final ingredient in verifying the Koteck{\'y}--Preiss condition is a bound on the number of connected subsets of vertices in $G$ with a given edge-boundary size.
+At first glance, this looks similar to a lemma used in~\cite{JP20,JPP22} that gives a bound on the number of connected subsets of vertices with a given \emph{vertex-boundary} size (in bipartite graphs), which followed from mild adaptations of existing container methods~\cite{Sap87,Sap01}.

-While the case of edge-boundaries do not seem to follow directly from these methods, we have developed Theorem~\ref{thm:enum} inspired by these previous works.
+While the case of edge-boundaries does not seem to follow directly from these methods, we have developed Theorem~\ref{thm:enum} inspired by these previous works.
 At a high-level, container methods work by finding an ``encoding'' or ``certificate'' for each object of the type we wish to enumerate.
-If these certificates are short, then the number of objects are relatively few.
+If these certificates are small then the number of certificates, and thus objects, must be relatively small.
 In our case, we group sets of vertices $A$ with a fixed edge-boundary $B$ of size $b$ by identifying a ``core'' subset $A_0\subset A$ of size $O(b/d)$.
 We show these core sets must be connected in $G^7$, and hence their number can be controlled.
-In this sense, each core set $A_0$ performs the role of container: a compact encoding of multiple sets $A$ of interest.
+In this sense, each core set $A_0$ certifies a container which contains sets $A$ (of the type whose number we wish to bound) obtained by growing $A_0$ appropriately, see~\eqref{eqn:cover}.
 To complete the bound on the number of sets $A$ of interest, we must bound for each core $A_0$ the number of possible $A$, or equivalently edge-boundaries $B$, that can be associated with $A_0$.
-We achieve this using Karger's algorithm and randomized edge-contractions to count cuts.
+We achieve this using Karger's algorithm involving randomized edge-contractions to count cuts.